-Whether or not you are looking to enter the not for profit sector, employers are always looking for transferable skills, and volunteering is a great way to build these, particularly team work and communication.
-So you can boost your CV whilst having fun and making a difference in the wider community.
+Employers are always looking for transferable skills, and volunteering is a great way to build these, particularly team work and communication.
+You can boost your CV whilst making a difference in the wider community.
 There is a wide range of volunteering opportunities, so whatever skills and experience you already have, there is likely to be something which you can do.

 You can volunteer for a few hours a week or you may decide to undertake a longer period of voluntary work during your vacations or after you graduate.
 It is possible to volunteer for projects in the UK or combine an interest in travelling and volunteering by working in another country.